This tab includes basic information about the provider.

 Enter degree abbreviations.
 Most degrees or credentials will already be populated in the drop-down box.
 Ask a web team member to add any degrees not found in the list.

 Once you have found the correct photo, click on it once to select it, then scroll down and click "Use selected."
 Complete the alt text for the image.
 This field is required.
-The alt text should be title (if any), first name, last name.
+The alt text should be first name, last name, degrees.

 This is a required field, however "Non-binary or Prefer not to answer" is an option.

 Add faculty rank if provided.
-This field is pre-populated with any titles already added by another web editor, however, you will likely be adding a new rank simply by typing it into the box.
 APPs and additional providers usually do not have a faculty rank.
 Do not put anything in this field that is not a valid faculty rank, i.e., "Health Professional Staff."
 This is not a required field and may be left blank.